Decoding toddlers: This is why your child can't just 'calm down' during a tantrum

 You just haven't felt stress, I reckon, until you have dealt with a toddler having their first complete and utter meltdown while out and about in public.

-However, having lived through two toddlers as their tantrums, let me assure you of this: You will get better at handling this.
+However, having lived through two toddlers and their tantrums, let me assure you of this: You will get better at handling this.

 Most children between the ages of two and five will go through this (sometimes a six-year-old can throw a mean tantrum too – just saying!).
 All parents live this reality – and so we have all been here.
 And if you see another mama dealing with a tantrum-throwing toddler, remember to shoot her a look of 'been there' and a smile.
 Trust me, it helps.